seeathoraya/ls-orientation/README.md

 1. Initialize repository with git init
 2. Added .gitconfig, README.md and LICENSE.md with git add -m
 3. Committed with git commit

+Using the example_file.txt for testing git ammend command.